-On-line registration is required to apply for SAPCS-Federal funding for FY 2016-2018.
+On-line registration is required to apply for OVAG, VCLG and/or SAPCS-State funding for FY 2018-2019.
 All Applicants must use this Registration Form to register their intent to apply for grant funding.
 Click here to register.

 IMPORTANT: In order to apply for a grant, applicants are required to first register on-line.
 Applications will not be accepted unless the on-line registration process has first been completed.
 Once on-line registration is complete, there will be a prompt to download the Application Kit and related materials.
 Below are PDFs, for review only, of the Application Kits which include information on Purpose Areas and Eligibility.

 Registration will close at 5:00 p.m.
 CDT on Wednesday, March 29, 2017.